Campervan relocations: What to expect and are they worthwhile?

 In the case of our relocation deal, the contract also stated:

-Towing and retrieval of damaged vehicles to the closest depot are not covered under standard Cover or CDW Damage protection.
+Towing and retrieving damaged vehicles to the closest depot are not covered under standard Cover or CDW Damage protection.
 The cost of towing or retrieval will be charged to the hirer’s credit card or funds held.

-In other words, if you break down for whatever reason, and Roadside Assist can’t help you on the spot, you are responsible for getting the vehicle to the closest depot (at your own cost).
+In other words, if you break down for whatever reason and Roadside Assist can’t help you on the spot, you are responsible for getting the vehicle to the closest depot (at your own cost).
 Ouch.
-Given the rental vehicle company we used only has one depot each on the North and the South Island (in Auckland and Christchurch), if push came to shove, this condition could potentially be challenged in the Disputes Tribunal.
+Given that the rental vehicle company we used only has one depot in each of the North and South Islands (in Auckland and Christchurch), the Disputes Tribunal could potentially challenge thisย condition.

 Bear in mind any potential additional charges